Permits to Purchase Handguns

 Residents who want to apply for permits to purchase or transfer handguns must apply in person to the police department in the city in which they live.
 If a resident lives in one of the townships in Scott County, please apply at the Scott County Sheriff’s Office.

 Applications for both permits to purchase and permits to carry are accepted Monday through Friday from 8:00 AM – 4:30 PM (excluding holidays) at the Law Enforcement Center administrative entrance located at 301 S. Fuller Street in Shakopee.

 Permit to Carry

-- Provide original photo ID (driver’s license, state photo identification card or valid passport with photo), and current address (matching the address on the identification, (The Sheriff’s Office will make copies.)
+- Provide original photo ID (driver’s license, state photo identification card or valid passport with photo), and current address (matching the address on the application, (The Sheriff’s Office will make copies.)

-- Original certificate (Sheriff’s Office will make copies) of firearms training by a Minnesota certified instructor including fundamentals of pistol use, actual shooting qualification exercise, and instruction in the fundamental legal aspects of pistol possession, carry and use together with self-defense and restrictions on use of deadly force (MN statute 624.714, sub.
-2a), and
+- Provide original certificate (Sheriff’s Office will make copies) of firearms training by a Minnesota BCA certified instructor including fundamentals of pistol use, actual shooting qualification exercise, and instruction in the fundamental legal aspects of pistol possession, (MN statute 624.714, sub.
+2a)

 In addition, applicants must not be prohibited by law from possessing a firearm.

 A person who is otherwise ineligible for a permit due to a criminal conviction but who has obtained a pardon or expungement setting aside the conviction, sealing the conviction, or otherwise restoring applicable rights must submit a copy of the relevant order when applying.